cpressey/Ahead-of-Time-eval/README.md

 in a reasonable way, it will need a way to represent program texts as expressible values in the language.

-For concreteness we will call such values "phrases".
+For concreteness we will call such values "quoted forms".

-We've already stated our language here is similar to Scheme, and the standard way to represent phrases in Scheme is as list structures containing sublists and atoms, and to have a `quote` construct which introduces literal phrases as expressions.
+We've already stated our language here is similar to Scheme, and the standard way to represent quoted forms in Scheme is as lists (containing sublists and atoms), using the `quote` construct to include literal (and thus constant) quoted forms in expressions.

-Note that the `quote` form introduces a constant.
-(Even in languages where phrases are represented in a different fashion, there will presumably be ways to produce a constant phrase.)

-Meanwhile, `eval` is a built-in function that takes a phrase and an environment, and evaluates to the value that that phrase would evaluate to in that environment.
-Again, this is very similar to Schemes's `eval`; the main difference is that we shall have a slightly more nuanced idea of "environment" (see below).
+Meanwhile, `eval` is a built-in function that takes a quoted form and an environment, and evaluates to the value that that form, were it unquoted, would evaluate to in that environment.
+Again, this is very similar to Schemes's `eval`; the main difference is that we use a slightly more nuanced conception of "environment" (see below).

-We note also that `eval` is a constant.
-An application of `eval` is not essentially different from any other function application, so by the rules of aggressive constant folding,
+We note also that `eval`, being a built-in function, is a constant.
+An application of `eval` is not essentially different from any other function application, so, for example, by the rules of aggressive constant folding,

     (eval (quote (* 2 2)) std-env)

-is a constant (the constant value `4`), under the assumption that `std-env` is a value representing an environment (presumably the "standard" environment) in which the symbol `*` is bound to a suitable integer multiplication function.
+is a constant (the constant value `4`) — under the assumption that `std-env` is a value representing an environment (presumably the "standard" environment) in which the symbol `*` is bound to a suitable integer multiplication function.

 Macros
 ------

+Before launching into how all this relates to hygienic macros, it might be good to have an overview of the common use cases of macros.

+I submit that there are three major purposes for which macros are used:
+_circumspection_, _optimization_, and _ergonomics_.

+**Circumspection** — which we would call "conditional compilation" if we were restricting ourselves to compilers, which we're not — means omitting code that we don't strictly need, in the version of the program that executes.
+So for example, if our agreement with some customer does not include some advanced feature, we leave out that feature in the build we supply to that customer; or, if we build a program without debugging, we leave out the debug logging function and all the calls to it too.

+Aggressive constant folding by itself gives us circumspection "for free".
+Instead of `#ifdef DEBUG`, for instance, we simply define `debug` as a function that returns a constant and use plain `if` tests on it; we have a strong guarantee that this will all have been accounted for ahead of time and will not appear in the code or impose any cost at runtime.

+**Optimization**, where it is not already accomplished by circumspection (less stuff in program = less work to do), usually consists of arranging instructions in a particular way so that their pattern of execution is closer to optimal.
+For example, array striping, and loop unrolling are two optimizations to achieve better cache behaviour when executing vector or matrix based code, which can be implemented with macros.

+However, as ahead-of-time `eval` as we've described it so far has already stipulated that the functions involved will be referentially transparent.
+And much of the point of doing side-effect-free functional programming is to program at a more abstract level to allow the compiler to be able to select and make these kinds of optimizations itself, rather than leaving it up to the programmer to address these with macros.

+So I'm happy to concede that it's not really suited to writing macros for optimization tasks, and won't worry too much about it.

+It's **ergonomics** where ahead-of-time `eval` can really focus.
+An ergonomic macro is one designed to improve the usability of the language itself in some way; for example, defining a `case` statement in a language that only supports `if` statements, by translating the `case` to a sequence of `if`s.

-Given all of the above, a macro is nothing more than a referentially transparent, always-terminating function that happens to have been given constants as its actual parameters.
-It will be reduced to a constant ahead of time, which matches perfectly the commonplace idea of what a macro is supposed to do.
+In this setting, a macro is nothing more than a function that takes syntax to syntax.
+Given some syntax as input, it reduces that to a (presumably different) syntactic form, before program execution begins.

+Since quotes forms represent syntax, this matches exactly what ahead-of-time `eval` will do on referentially-transparent, always-terminating functions that take constant quoted forms.

 Such "macros" also happen to "gracefully degrade" back into functions;
 if not all actual parameters are constants, the function will not be applied until the values of the non-constant parameters are known, i.e. at runtime.

-In fact, aggressive constant folding by itself deprecates many use cases for macros.
-Instead of `#ifdef DEBUG`, for instance, we can simply define `debug` as a function that returns a constant and use plain `if` tests on it; we have a strong guarantee that this will all have been accounted for ahead of time and will not appear in the code or impose any cost at runtime.

 Many languages have more sophisticated macro systems, though, in terms of syntax, where macros need not look much like functions; they permit alternate syntax to be employed when the macro is applied.
-We can simulate that to a great degree here using `quote`, to pass a phrase to the function.
+We can simulate that to a great degree here using `quote`, to pass a quoted form to the function.
 The function then calls `eval` on it.
-Before doing so, it can transform the phrase in any way it sees fit, since the phrase is simply a data structure.
+Before doing so, it can transform the quoted form in any way it sees fit, since the quoted form is simply a data structure.
 The transformation, and the `eval`, both happen ahead of time, so long as they only involve other pieces of information known ahead of time (i.e. constants.)